 When I took to my usual vet, he suggested Xrays and a host of tests to determine the issue with my dog whether it was due to a bone fracture or other causes.
 He also had a suspicion it was due to tick paralysis.
 The medications that was given did not provide much relief for my dog.

-While at a pet shop trying to purchase a harness for my dog, the owner suggested that I try out this vet located in Section 17 Petaling Jaya who could treat pets using conventional medicine as well as acupuncture and traditional Chinese medicine.
+While at a pet shop trying to purchase a harness for my dog (you can find these sold online), the owner suggested that I try out this vet located in Section 17 Petaling Jaya who could treat pets using conventional medicine as well as acupuncture and traditional Chinese medicine.
 He told me that usually such cases may be more effective using acupuncture.

 The pet shop did not have the harness that I needed but at another pet shop who sold the harness, the owner also suggested the same thing- acupuncture especially for pets with difficulty walking.
 She suggested another shop.